Configure HTTP event collector for the Splunk Add-on for Amazon Kinesis Firehose on a distributed Splunk Enterprise deployment

 - Decide what index you want to use to collect your Amazon Kinesis Firehose data.
 Ensure that this index is enabled and active.
 Sending data to a disabled or deleted index results in dropped events.
 If you need to create a new index, see Create custom indexes in Managing Indexers and Clusters of Indexers.

 - Set up the HTTP Event Collector on your distributed deployment.
-For instructions on how to configure the HTTP Event Collector and create a server class using the deployment server, see Setting up distributed deployment of HTTP Event Collector data on the Splunk developer portal.
+For instructions on how to configure the HTTP Event Collector and create a server class using the deployment server, see Scale HTTP Event Collector with distributed deployments.
 When you define the server class, specify all indexers that you want to use to collect Amazon Kinesis Firehose data.

 - Enable the deployment server and push the configuration to the clients.